bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 componentWillUnmount is the last method in the lifecycle and is executed lastly before a component gets removed from DOM.

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+Functional/Presentational components take in props, Class/Stateful components can take in state, but can exist without it as well.
+While the constructor is also optional, it's not recommended to go without it and super() for Class/Stateful components.